lumiastream/Lumia-SDK-CSharp/Readme.md

 ### Self Build

-You should add your lumia-sdk.dll (e.g. `/path/to/lumia-sdk/bin/Debug/lumia-sdk.dll`) to the library references of your project.
+You should add your LumiaSdk.dll (e.g. `/path/to/LumiaSdk/bin/Debug/netcoreapp3.1/LumiaSdk.dll`) to the library references of your project.

 If you would like to use that dll in your [Unity] project, you should add it to any folder of your project (e.g. `Assets/Plugins`) in the **Unity Editor**.

 ### NuGet Gallery

-lumia-sdk is available on the [NuGet Gallery], as a **prerelease** version.
+LumiaSdk is available on the [NuGet Gallery], as a **prerelease** version.

--   [NuGet Gallery: lumia-sdk]
+-   [NuGet Gallery: LumiaSdk]

-You can add lumia-sdk to your project with the NuGet Package Manager, by using the following command in the Package Manager Console.
+You can add LumiaSdk to your project with the NuGet Package Manager, by using the following command in the Package Manager Console.

-    PM> Install-Package lumia-sdk -Pre
+    PM> Install-Package LumiaSdk -Pre

 # Run the SDK